OUR BAPTISMS ARE ALL @ 12:15 PM – RIGHT AFTER THE 11:00 A.M. MASS

-(You must attend if this is your first child in order for your child to be baptized)
+(You must attend a class if this is your first child being baptized.)

 The role of a godparent is summed up in the Catechism of the Catholic Church: “the godparents must be firm believers, able and ready to help the newly baptized on the road to Christian life.”
 Godparents help the parents in the faith life of the child being baptized.
 Godparents are positive examples of living the Catholic faith and therefore should be active members of a parish, have received confirmation, and if married have been married in the Church.